jdede/inet-showcases/_docs/wireless/infrastructure/index.md

 The wlan module of `host1` is displayed on the following image, showing the mib and the host's network status:

 <img class="screen" src="adhocmib.png">

-TODO: The fact that its configured properly can be checked out in the wlan module

-Results

-hosts work in adhoc mode

-hosts work in infrastructure mode

-here is how you verify everything's configured properly